The advantages of individual mindfulness

 The development of the Individual Mindfulness Training (iMBCT)

 Early in the 2010s, Dr Maya Schroevers and dr. Joke Fleer were looking for a way to support an outpatient population the University Medical Center Groningen (UMCG) in managing the psychological effects of suffering from chronic diabetes mellitus (diabetes).
 As group training was not an option due to organizational restrictions of the Center, they resorted, in consultation with experts in the field, to developing a protocol to a one to one-version of the MBCT group training.
 This made it possible for hospital outpatient workers to teach an eight week mindfulness program within the setting of a regular one-to-one health care practice setting.

-The iMBCT-program has proven to be effective in improving the mood of the participants, as research has shown (cf. Mindfulness, August 2013).
+The iMBCT-program has proven to be effective in improving the mood of the participants, as research has shown (cf. Mindfulness, August 2013, Diabetes Care, September 2014).
 More recent a random controlled trial (RCT) has shown that: ‘Group and individual Mindfulness-Based Cognitive Therapy are both effective’ (cf. Mindfulness, August 2016).

 Not íf, but hów

 Since individual mindfulness proves to be effective, even as effective as group mindfulness, the question is not so much if we need individual mindfulness, but when and how we should offer this to our clients.
 For this, some questions are to be considered:

 The iMBCT Program